Seether: Karma and Effect (2005–2006)

 Seether's follow-up album, Karma and Effect, was released in May 2005.
 Originally titled Catering to Cowards, the name was changed due to the record label's demand.
 Karma and Effect debuted at number 8 on the US Billboard 200 album charts and was certified gold in the US and Canada.
 The album spawned three singles, "Remedy", "Truth", and "The Gift".
 "Remedy" reached number 1 on the US Mainstream Rock Charts, Seether's first number 1 hit.

 Seether released an acoustic CD/DVD set titled One Cold Night, recorded at the Grape Street Club in Philadelphia, on 22 February 2006.
 Morgan had been suffering from a stomach ailment, and decided to do an acoustic performance of their set rather than cancel the show.
 The exclusion of "Needles" and "Burrito" from the album is due to the label's desire that it contain no obscenities.

-Guitarist Patrick Callahan's departure from the band was announced on 15 June 2006.
+Guitarist Callahan's departure from the band was announced on 15 June 2006.
 His last performance with them was on 3 June.
 Pat was later interviewed on a radio show in Philadelphia where he said his departure was not anything musical, but he and the singer Shaun had a "personality" clash and were not seeing eye to eye, and just couldn't work things out, but was still very friendly with the other two members.
 Pat also did not like certain band decisions.
 One example was the band being on the Punisher and Daredevil soundtrack in which he did not like the lineup of bands they were associated with.
 Shaun Morgan himself later commented on Pat's departure: